When you get blamed for things that are not your fault, it can be very frustrating – especially if you didn’t do anything to provoke them.

 If you can relate to this and don’t want to get sucked into blame game insanity, here’s my 5 step plan to keep you out of the blame game.

-- As tempting as it may be, don’t launch into a verbal tirade of the blame game.
+As tempting as it may be, don’t launch into a verbal tirade of the blame game.
 This is what they want.
-Stay calm.
-Think before you speak.
+Stay calm and think before you speak.

 When someone blames us a lot for things, a common reaction might be to feel defensive or to get angry.

 One thing we can do is to take deep breaths intentionally to reduce our stress reaction, to pull back and get perspective, before letting ourselves react.
 Sometimes, just pausing, breathing through your emotions, or sometimes, leaving the room until you calm down, can help you reset faster.

 Once you’ve brought your stress level down, it’s easier to analyze things, and to think, “Is there any truth to what they’re telling me that I need to learn from?”
 If there isn’t, you can decide what thoughts you want to think about the situation from a calmer state of mind.

 Calming down before you react is a helpful coping skill, no matter how the other person is acting.